tobymao/sqlglot/posts/python_sql_engine.md

 ## Optimizing

-Once we have our AST, we need to simplify it and put it into a consistent form to actually run queries efficiently.
-For example, how do you know which table column 'b' comes from in `SELECT bar.a, b FROM bar JOIN baz`.
-Given a schema, we can infer that b comes from table baz.
+Once we have our AST, we can transform it into an equivalent query that would produce the same results more efficiently.
 When optimizing queries, most engines first convert the AST into a logical plan and then optimize the plan.
 However, I chose to **optimize the AST directly** for two reasons.

-1. I wanted a way to generate 'canonical sql'.
-Given two SQL statements, I wanted to be able to identify if they are semantically equivalent.
-For example `select 2` and `select 1 + 1` are functionally the same even though the SQL query is the same.
-Having the optimizer output SQL would allow me to convert 1 + 1 into 2.

-2. It's easier to debug and [validate](https://github.com/tobymao/sqlglot/blob/main/tests/fixtures/optimizer) the optimizations when the input and output are both SQL.
+1. It's easier to debug and [validate](https://github.com/tobymao/sqlglot/blob/main/tests/fixtures/optimizer) the optimizations when the input and output are both SQL.

+2. Rules can be applied a la carte transforming SQL into a more desireable form.

+3. I wanted a way to generate 'canonical sql'.
+Having a canonical representation of SQL is useful for understanding if two queries are semantically equivalent (eg. `SELECT 1 + 1` and  `SELECT 2`).

 I've yet to find another engine that takes this approach, but I'm quite happy with this decision.
 The optimizer currently does not perform any "physical optimizations" like join reordering.
 Those are left to the execution layer as additional statistics and information could become relevant.